 By the time the album had ended its initial run Cobain, Grohl and Novoselic were playing in one of the world’s best-known bands.
 It was chosen as The best grunge album by Rolling Stone.
 The album has sold over 30 million copies worldwide and continues to inspire countless new musicians.

 Pearl Jam’s Ten was a landmark album.
-In many ways its influence was stifled by the momentum of Nevermind.
+And, Pearl Jam was an old band, Mother Love Bone (with Green River having preceded it)f, with a new drummer, a new name, and, now with Eddie Vedder fronting them.
+In many ways, its influence was stifled by the momentum of Nevermind.
 Like it, Ten seemed to arrive out of nowhere with a fully fleshed vision and a gigantic sound.
 Cobain may have scoffed, calling it corporate grunge.
 However, the impact of songs like Jeremy, Black, Once, Evenflow is undeniable.
 It also, rather strangely, helped define the grunge aesthetic.

 Ten has sold 13 million copies worldwide and remains Pearl Jam’s golden standard.
 The group would soon choose to change their direction, but their debut remains a high point in the story of the style sometimes referred to as grunge.